lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 - vizDiag in the data UI shows a drill down by diagnoses or combination of diagnoses.
 For example, the "PTSD" line is for patients with only PTSD.
 The "PTSD & AUD" line is for patients with both these diagnoses but does not discriminate between which is the primary, secondary, etc. diagnoses.

 - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses".
-"Diagnoses of Interest" retains all the current unordered diagnoses combintations, while "Primary Diagnoses" indicates what is the primary diagnosis.
+"Diagnoses of Interest" retains all the current unordered diagnoses combinations, while "Primary Diagnoses" indicates what is the primary diagnosis.
 This means that if there is only one diagnosis in the "Diagnoses of Interest" column, it will still repeat what that diagnosis is in the "Primary Diagnoses" column.

     [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:25-00:35***